2022 UST Growling Tigers basketball team: Preseason tournaments

 UST recorded the second biggest winning margin in the history of the PBA D-League when they won by 71 points over the AMA University Titans, 150–79.
 Sherwin Concepcion finished with a triple-double of 14 points, 14 rebounds and 10 assists.

 The PBA D-League games were aired on One Sports and PBA Rush, while the Filoil EcoOil Preseason Cup games were aired via livestream on Smart Sports' Facebook page.

 UAAP games

 Elimination games were played in a double round-robin format and, except for their second-round game against the Ateneo Blue Eagles on November 17, 2022, all of UST's games were televised on One Sports and the UAAP Varsity Channel.

 Summary

+The rebuilding Growling Tigers were ranked last among the eight UAAP teams by ESPN Philippines with a C rating.
+Even with a good showing in their preseason tournaments, the loss of their veterans to ineligibility issues and the appointment of a new head coach puts a lot of uncertainties in the team's campaign this year.
+Sophomores Nic Cabañero and Paul Manalang, only a few months detached from their rookie season of the belatedly-ran Season 84 have now been thrust into the leadership roles in the absence of Joshua Fontanilla, Sherwin Concepcion and Bryan Santos.
+Cabañero had an impressive showing in the preseason, averaging 16.8 points per game in the PBA D-League, and 14.9 points per game in the Filoil EcoOil tournament.